piku235/JungiThemeBundle/README.md

 **The most useful features:**

 * Themes with tags support
-* The possibility of change the current theme
+* A possibility of change the current theme
 * Smart theme matching for the request
 * Support of the Responsive Web Design, the Adaptive Web Design and the Responsive + Server-Side
 * Various theme mappings (xml, php, yaml)